AdobeDocs/experience-manager-65.es-ES/help/communities/dispatcher.md

 ## Ejemplo de dispatcher.any {#sample-dispatcher-any}

-A continuación se muestra un archivo `dispatcher.any` de muestra que incluye las reglas /filters y /rules de Communities.
+A continuación se muestra un ejemplo `dispatcher.any` que incluye Communities /filters y /rules.

 <!-- New code wrt CQDOC-16081, changed by Vishabh on 10 Dec 2020.
 -->